Sanitation Standards for Barbering Tools Every Pro Should Follow

 Professional disinfection process for barbering tools in a barbershop setting.

-For electric tools like clippers, use a disinfectant spray that is safe for electronics.
-Spray the blades and let the product sit before wiping or using again.
+For electric clippers, use a spray made for electronics.
+Spray the blades and let the cleaner sit for a few minutes.
+Then wipe them clean with a fresh cloth.

 Single-Use vs Reusable Tools